Overview

 Verification habits

 AI will introduce bugs.
 It will make wrong assumptions about your data model, miss edge cases, and produce code that looks right but subtly isn't.
-Candidates who accept AI output without reviewing it leave a bad impression, even if the code happens to work.
-The review isn't just about catching mistakes.
-It's about showing the interviewer you're in control.
+Candidates who accept AI output without reviewing it leave a bad impression, even when the code happens to work.
+The review catches mistakes, and it also shows the interviewer you're in control.

-Good verification means running the code after each meaningful change, reading through what the AI generated to confirm it matches what you asked for, and testing before moving to the next phase.
+Good verification means running the code after each meaningful change, reading through what the AI generated to confirm it matches what you asked for, and testing before you move on to the next phase.

 Communication

-You're managing two conversations simultaneously.
-The challenge is that AI generates code faster than you can explain it, and there's a constant pull toward prompting without talking.
-Fight that instinct.
+You're managing two conversations at once, and the hard part is that the AI generates code faster than you can narrate it, which creates a constant pull to just keep prompting in silence.
+That's the instinct you have to fight.

-• Going silent for long stretches while prompting, leaving the interviewer with nothing to evaluate
+- Going quiet for long stretches while prompting, leaving the interviewer with nothing to evaluate

-• Not explaining when you pivot ("the AI suggested DFS so I'm using DFS now") without saying whether you actually agree with it
+- Pivoting without explaining ("the AI suggested DFS so I'm using DFS now") without saying whether you actually agree

 How to use this guide

 Read the rest of the Overview section next.
-It covers the two main interview formats and how to prepare.
+It covers the two main interview formats, how to prepare, and the patterns companies actually test for (and why).

 Once you've covered the fundamentals, check out the company-specific breakdowns.
-We currently have detailed posts for Meta, Shopify, and LinkedIn, with more being added as the format spreads.
-Each covers the platform, format specifics, and what that company's interviewers specifically look for.
+We have detailed posts for Meta, Shopify, and LinkedIn, with more being added as the format spreads.
+Each one covers the platform, the format specifics, and what that company's interviewers care about.

 This is a fast-moving space.
 We update our content as we collect new data, but details shift between interview cycles.
 Always verify the current format with your recruiter.